 Remember to choose a Dehumidifier for home use (Amazon link) rather than industrial, although pricing will guide you the best in this case.

-The most important thing to consider is the size of the room and size of relevant humidifier to work.
+The most important thing to consider is the size of the room and the size of the relevant humidifier to work.

 My advice is to always buy a humidifier that says it will do a room about 25-50% larger than yours, so you do not have to run it at 100% constantly.
 It will be expensive to do so and the unit will not last as long.

-You will save the extra dollars spent on the larger model in running and replacements costs very quickly!
+You will save the extra dollars spent on the larger model in running and replacement costs very quickly!

 If you live in a dry climate that doesn’t get much precipitation, this likely won’t present an issue for you.
 Air that has significantly low levels of humidity won’t have the same damaging effects on your DIY bath bombs as air that is exceptionally humid.